brotatotes/bht-automation/bht gen 3/John/Chapter 11/John 11 32 bht.md

 ### John Calvin:
 1. "From her falling down at his feet we learn that Christ was honored in that house beyond the ordinary custom of men."
-2. "As Christ had nothing about him, according to the flesh, that was royal or magnificent, it was for a different purpose that Mary fell down at his feet."
-3. "The power of Christ, which filled heaven and earth, ought not to have been limited to his bodily presence."
+2. "Though she appears to speak of Christ respectfully, yet we have lately pointed out what is faulty in these words; for the power of Christ, which filled heaven and earth, ought not to have been limited to his bodily presence."

 ### Philip Schaff:
 1. "Lord, if thou hadst been here, my brother had not died."
-2. "Her first words are nearly the same as her sister’s: there is only in the Greek a slight difference in the place of ‘my’ which gives a touching emphasis to the expression of personal loss."
+2. "There is only in the Greek a slight difference in the place of 'my' which gives a touching emphasis to the expression of personal loss."
-3. "Mary’s absorbing grief makes other words impossible: she falls at the feet of Jesus weeping."
+3. "Mary's absorbing grief makes other words impossible: she falls at the feet of Jesus weeping."

 ### Archibald T. Robertson:
 1. "Fell down at his feet (επεσεν αυτου προς τους ποδας).
-Second aorist active of πιπτω, to fall."
+Second aorist active of πιπτω, to fall.
+Note unusual position of αυτου."
 2. "This impulsive act like Mary."
-3. "She said no more, only wept."
+3. "But she said no more, only wept (verse John 11:33)."

 ### John Gill:
 1. "It is blessed meeting Christ any where; and where he is preached, and his ordinances administered, let it be in what place it will, there may the presence of Christ be expected."
-2. "Martha had been here before, and had had some conversation with Christ to her great satisfaction, and she goes and calls her sister, that she might enjoy the same."
+2. "Martha had been here before, and had had some conversation with Christ to her great satisfaction, and she goes and calls her sister, that she might enjoy the same: so souls that have met with Jesus under such a ministry, in such a place, invite others to go thither also."
-3. "Lord, if thou hadst been here, my brother had not died; which were the same words Martha uttered upon her first meeting Jesus."
+3. "Saying unto him, Lord, if thou hadst been here, my brother had not died; which were the same words Martha uttered upon her first meeting Jesus."

 ### John Wesley:
 1. She fell at his feet — This Martha had not done.
 So she makes amends for her slowness in coming.